A Creative Path to Healthy Aging — March 8, 2016, published by The New York Times.

 NOVEMBER 5, 2013: Cherishing Silver – 25th Anniversary Gala

 Reception hosted by His Excellency Manuel Sager, Ambassador of Switzerland, and Mrs. Christine Sager with the Host Committee Chair, esteemed artist Bill Dunlap; tributes to Swiss-German artist, scientist, entrepreneur, humanitarian, philanthropist and nonagenarian, AFTA Founder Lolo Sarnoff; presentation of the 5th Annual Sarnoff Award to Ambassador Donald T. Bliss (ret.) for distinguished philanthropy, community service and engagement in the arts; and a multi-cultural interactive performance of works from cabaret, film and stage with Cabaret Sauvignon, an opera-cabaret group featuring Peter Burroughs, Carlos César Rodríguez, Jennifer Suess and special guest Randa Rouweyha.
 The evening’s program can be found here and event photographs are here.
-Our press coverage can be found at The Washington Post’s Scene, Washington Life, The Georgetowner and Hollywood on Potomac.
+Our press coverage can be found at The Washington Post’s The Scene, Washington Life, The Georgetowner and Hollywood on Potomac.

 SEPTEMBER 9, 2013: V.I.P. reception and tour of the Marden House